mocnik-science/osm-psychology/README.md

 # OSM-Psychology

-The application `OSM-Psychology` provides a simple tool to generate csv and json files about the OpenStreetMap data (map snapshot and history) that can be used for psychological research.
+The application `OSM-Psychology` provides a simple tool to generate CSV and JSON files about the OpenStreetMap data (map snapshot and history) that can be used for psychological research.

 ## Installation and preparation

 For accessing the OpenStreetMap data, you will require the current [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/index.html), and an Integrated Development Environment (IDE) for Java with [Maven Integration](https://maven.apache.org/) installed.
 Since the IntelliJ IDEA IDE (as recommended below) has Maven included, no separate installation of Maven is necessary.

 For Java beginners, we recommend to follow these instructions: